ctrl-alt-del/devenv/README.md

 Once download is completed, double click the file and follow its instruction to install.
 Note that you need to remove any old version of **Go**.

+If you are using git bash, follow the instruction for [Ubuntu](#go-on-ubuntu) to set the `PATH` variables.

+You may also edit the environment variables of windows to enable the `go` commands globally.

 [BACK TO TOP](#table-of-contents)